comp-med/r-prodente/README.md

 ## Installation

-You can install the development version of `prete` like so:
+You can install the development version of `prete` directly from GitHub:

 ``` r
 library(remotes)